DarthZhu/VTE/README.md

 ### Semeval-2016 Dataset

 The original dataset can be view [here](https://alt.qcri.org/semeval2016/task13/index.php?id=data-and-tools).
-Same reaons as the Chinese Taxonomy Dataset, image files are not available now.
+Same reason as the Chinese Taxonomy Dataset, image files are not available now.

 ## How to run